 Federal regulations govern what costs may be billed to a contract, and your specific contract with the government should further clarify what costs are allowed.
 Consistent with the principle of cost segregation, there are three types of costs that can potentially be allocated to a government contract.

 - Costs that are incurred specifically for the contract

 - Costs that are incurred for both the contract and other work that can be reasonably divided between them

 - Costs necessary to the business's operations that do not have a direct relationship to specific work

 Costs may include materials, supplies, building use, and labor.
 As with other costs, labor costs should be separated by contract and to specific objectives within each contract.

 Your obligation to report costs and other information will depend on the specific terms of your contract.
 At minimum, you must generate an internal interim report of the costs to be assigned to a contract at least monthly.

-The DCAA will review your accounting records to check that costs are properly allocated as allowed.
+The DCAA will review your accounting records to check that costs are properly allocated as allowed, per DCAA compliance.
 It also verifies your cost reports against your general ledger to determine whether the costs were actually incurred.